Channel memberships is the new name for sponsorships on YouTube. Learn more

 As a best practice, we recommend picking a family name that is easily recognizable as your brand.

-Each emoji will have a name that sponsors can use to auto-complete in live chat.
+Each emoji will have a name that members can use to auto-complete in live chat.
 To change the emoji name, you must delete and re-upload the emoji.
 Emoji names must be 3-10 characters and unique within their emoji family (but not across YouTube).

 Number of custom emoji you can upload